Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 High Adventure-Dehavilland Beaver-

 We had the pleasure of flying with High Adventure in 2012 for bear-viewing.
-Looking to repeat our experience again in 2021, we booked our 2nd trip.
+Looking to repeat our experience again in 2021, we booked our second trip.
 Unfortunately, this time, the bears decided not to arrive early.
 To salvage our 6 1/2 hour day tour, the staff recommended a combination fishing/bear-viewing trip.
 Fishing is our passion, so it was a straightforward decision to switch.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
-Read the full disclosure policy here
+Read the full disclosure policy here.

 Note: you can buy your fishing license online before your trip.
 Licenses must be printed and signed as required by the State of Alaska (FWC).